phanakata/intro-to-computational-physics/README.md

 In this repository I am developing Introduction to Computational Physics course with lectures notes written in interactive Jupyter notebooks.
 ## Intro to Computational Physics
 An introductory course to proagramming in python and jupyter notebooks for people with concentrations in physics, engineering, and related fields.

+Learning goals:
+1. Familiarity with programming in python, Jupyter notebook and scientific packages for scientific computing
+2. Understanding the mathematics of numerical methods and approximation
+3. Familiarity with implementing numerical methods in python and applying them to real physical problems

 This course contains two parts:
 1. Basics:
     * Data types, arrays
     * For and while loops, conditional statements